Home » Aetolia Classes: All 32 Classes Across Four Cities » The Oneiromancer of Aetolia

 Visual style and identity

 Oneiromancers move as though dancing, opening their channels through expressive physical motion.
-Individual expression sits at the core of the art, so the precise details of these gestures shift between mages, but the movements are always imitative: a mage seeking to evoke the power they summon by mimicking or embodying its force.
+Individual expression is the point: the precise details of these gestures shift between mages, each Oneiromancer embodying the forces they summon in their own way.
+The movements are always imitative.

 The visual signature is folded paper, dancing gestures, and the colored chaos of the Astral pouring through their work.
 Fae entities ambush from the edges of perception.
 Hyalincuru shapes catch the light.